 Renewed Credits for EV Chargers

 The IRA also “recharges” the Alternative Fuel Refueling Property Credit.
 (We just call it the EV charger credit.)
-This credit expired at the end of 2021 but is now extended through 2032.
-If you installed an EV charger in 2022 or install one through 2032, you should be able to claim a credit of 30% of the cost, up to $1,000.
+This credit expired at the end of 2021 but is now extended through 2032 for customers who live in census tracts the federal government defines as low-income or rural.
+If you installed an EV charger in 2022 or install one through 2032, you may be able to claim a credit of 30% of the cost, up to $1,000.

 Learn more about our EV charger installation services.